 Therefore, a reference point for evaluating the performance of the spatial management measures is attaining a minimum of 70% protection of suitable habitat for each modelled VME indicator taxa in each FMA.
-Recognizing that the minimum level of protection does not need to be attained until 2024, we report on the performance of both the spatial management measures implemented in CMM03-2023 (Table 42) and the spatial management measures that are proposed to be adopted by Commission in 2024, as described by the 70% scenario in COMM10-Inf3 (Table 43).
+Recognizing that the minimum level of protection does not need to be attained until 2024, we report on the performance of both the spatial management measures implemented in CMM03-2023 (Table 42Table 42) and the spatial management measures that are proposed to be adopted by Commission in 2024, as described by the 70% scenario in COMM10-Inf3 (Table 43Table 43).
 Analyses for each modelling approach are presented in Appendix E. In addition, Appendix F provides a comparison of the proportion of suitable habitat for each VME taxon in areas closed to bottom trawling within each FMA for pre-2019 spatial management measures with the current and proposed spatial management measures.

 Under the spatial management measures implemented in CMM03-2023 (Table 42), most of the VME indicator taxa with > 1% of their Habitat Suitability Index within an FMA have over 70% within areas closed to bottom trawling, but not all taxa in all FMAs.
-For sponges, protection was high (> 90%) for Demospongiae but only 53% for Hexactinellida within Northwest Challenger (the only FMA with > 1% of the HSI).
-For stony corals, protection exceeded 70% except within Northwest Challenger (Enallopsammia rostrata 27%, Madrepora oculata 44%), Central Louisville (Goniocorella dumosa 47%, Solenosmilia variabilis 18%) and South Lousiville (Goniocorella dumosa 45%, Solenosmilia variabilis 20%).
-Black corals do not meet the 70% reference point within Northwest Challenger (26%) or South Lousiville (38%).
-Among the other VME indicator taxa, only Gorgonian Alcyonacea (65%) in Central Lord Howe and Anemones (28%) and Hexacorals (48%) within Northwest Challenger do not meet the 70% reference point.
-All VME indicator taxa with > 1% of their Habitat Suitability Index within an FMA meet the 70% reference point within West Norfolk, North Lord Howe, Westpac Bank, South Tasman Rise and North Louisville FMAs.
-Only about half (7 of 13) of the VME indicator taxa within Northwest
+For sponges, protection was high (> 9080%) for Demospongiae but only 53% for Hexactinellidaexcept within Northwest Challenger (the only FMA with > 1% of the HSI52 - 53%).
+For stony corals, protection exceeded 70% at North Lord Howe, Westpac Bank, South Tasman Rise and North Louisville, but in other FMAs protection was lower (e.g., < 50% in Central Louisville and South Louisville) except within Northwest Challenger (Enallopsammia rostrata 27%, Madrepora oculata 44%), Central Louisville (Goniocorella dumosa 47%, Solenosmilia variabilis 18%) and South Louisville (Goniocorella dumosa 45%, Solenosmilia variabilis 20%).
+Black corals do not meet the 70% reference point within Northwest Challenger (26%), Central Louisville (54%) or South Louisville (3835%).
+Among the other VME indicator taxa, only Gorgonian Alcyonacea (65%) in both Northwest Challenger, Stylasteridae in Central Louisville (20%) and Bryozoa in South Louisville (48%) do not meet the 70% reference point.
+All VME indicator taxa with > 1% of their Habitat Suitability

-Challenger, and none in the Central Louisville (2 taxa) or South Louisville (3 taxa) meet the 70% reference point.
+Index within an FMA meet the 70% reference point within West Norfolk, North Lord Howe, Westpac Bank, South Tasman Rise and North Louisville FMAs.
+Only about Just under half (7-6 of 1314) of the VME indicator taxa within Northwest Challenger, and none in the Central Louisville (2-5 taxa) or South Louisville (3-4 taxa) meet the 70% reference point.